itsmohamedyahia/hashnode/cl9bnj1k4000409mncy9tawiq.md

 `alias` is just a convention name to use for custom commands.

-So to set an alias for the previous command, we will run this command
+So to set an alias for the previous command, we will run this command:

 ```
 git config --global alias.dch commit --amend --no-edit --date